strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.bridge.HttpBridgeScramShaST.md

 ## testReceiveSimpleMessageTlsScramSha

-**Description:** Test to check the reception of a simple message via Kafka Bridge using TLS and SCRAM-SHA encryption.
+**Description:** Test to check the reception of a simple message via HTTP Bridge using TLS and SCRAM-SHA encryption.

 **Steps:**